La Rochelle: Huguenot rebellions

-Under Henry IV, and under the regency of his son Louis XIII, the city enjoyed a certain freedom and prosperity.
+Under Henry IV and the regency of his son Louis XIII, the city enjoyed a certain freedom and prosperity.
 However, La Rochelle entered into conflict with the authority of the adult Louis, beginning with a 1622 revolt.
 A fleet from La Rochelle fought a royal fleet of 35 ships under Charles, Duke of Guise, in front of Saint-Martin-de-Ré, but was defeated on 27 October 1622, leading to the signing of the Peace of Montpellier.

 Revolt of Soubise (1625)

 In 1625, a new Huguenot revolt led by Duke Henri de Rohan and his brother Soubise led to the Capture of Ré island by the forces of Louis XIII.
-Soubise conquered large parts of the Atlantic coast, but the supporting fleet of La Rochelle was finally defeated by Montmorency, as was Soubise with 3,000 when he led a counter-attack against the royal troops who had landed on the island of Ré.
+Soubise conquered large parts of the Atlantic coast, but the supporting fleet of La Rochelle was finally defeated by Montmorency, as was Soubise with 3,000 men, when he led a counter-attack against the royal troops who had landed on the island of Ré.